 - In the first webisode of The Critic, Jay brags about "coming at you at the speed of light!"
 Pull back to show his legs still downloading.

 - Used in Monkey Dust, when a pervert was trying to get an image to masturbate to, but it turned out that the young girl he was talking to had just sent a picture of her pet rabbit.

-- This is what caused Richard Watterson to throw away most of his money on an online scam ("better future for your children" turned out to be "better future for your children of your children's children's great-grandchildren").
-To be fair, it happened back in the 70's.
+- In The Amazing World of Gumball, this is what caused Richard Watterson to throw away most of his money on an online scam ("better future for your children" turned out to be "better future for your children of your children's children's great-grandchildren").
+To be fair, this happened back in the 90's.